Hybridization Number on Three Rooted Binary Trees is EPT

 If $r_C \in I(T)$, for some tree $T \in \T$, we choose an in-neighbour $H(r_{C'})$ and a root edge $f$ of $\tilde H_i$ as in the case when $r_c \in F$.
 Since the top endpoint of edge $f$ is not a $T$-split node, its colour in $\tilde H_i$ must be $T' \ne T$.
 Thus, since $f$ is the root edge of $\tilde H_i$ representing one of the in-edges of $r_C$ in $D$, $r_C$ is not free, again a contradiction. \end{proof}

-By Lemma~\ref{lem:unique-network}, it suffices to provide a polynomial-time algorithm that decides whether there exists a CNET with description $(\G, F^*, \T)$ and, if so, construct any such CNET.
+By Lemma~\ref{lem:unique-network}, it suffices to provide a polynomial-time algorithm that decides whether there exists a \revA{TNET} with description $(\G, F^*, \T)$ and, if so, construct any such \revA{TNET}.
 Our next lemma states that such an algorithm exists.